jeffpar/pcjs/software/pcx86/app/microsoft/multiplan/2.01/index.md

 ### Directory of MS Multiplan 2.01 (INSTALL)

-     Volume in drive A is INSTALL
+     Volume in drive A is MP201INST
      Directory of A:\

     CONVERTD EXE     34944   2-10-86  12:00p